microprediction/microprediction/README.md

 # The [TimeMachines](https://github.com/microprediction/timemachines), [Precise](https://github.com/microprediction/precise), and [HumpDay](https://github.com/microprediction/precis) packages

 I maintain three benchmarking packages that aspire to make online autonomous choice of methods more convenient.

-In the case of time-series, they are benchmarked using a subset of the [microprediction streams](https://www.microprediction.org/browse_streams.html) and thus, [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) are published.
+- In the case of  [timemachines](https://github.com/microprediction/timemachines) for time-series, many open-source methods are benchmarked using a subset of the [microprediction streams](https://www.microprediction.org/browse_streams.html) and thus, [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) are published.

-The [humpday](https://github.com/microprediction/humpday) package serves derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html).
+- The [humpday](https://github.com/microprediction/humpday) package serves derivative-free optimizers in canonical form, also with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html).

-The (new) [precise](https://github.com/microprediction/precise) package supplies a plurality of benchmarked methods for online covariance forecasting.
+- The [precise](https://github.com/microprediction/precise) package is new, and follows the style of timemachines.
+It supplies a plurality of methods for online covariance forecasting.
+Elo ratings are also produced, though not in HTML at time of writing.
+See the package.

 ### Microprediction TLDR: Let time-series algorithms come to you.
+I maintain a live platform matching time-series prediction to problems via a data interface.
 I am lazy so:

 - I publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_live.py) say, and it creates a stream (like [this stream](https://www.microprediction.org/stream_dashboard.html?stream=c2_rebalanced_30_mean) or [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall) or any from the [listing](https://www.microprediction.org/browse_streams.html)).